 www.portosantamaria.com | Estrada do Guincho, 2750-640 Cascais

 Is it possible I’ve saved the best for last?
 A meal at Porto Santa Maria will be memorable.
 It’s perfect for special occasions, although I highly suggest treating yourself to a meal here in the absence of one!
 Before you even get to the food, the views over the Atlantic Ocean will have made the experience unforgettable.
 Porto Santa Maria is located on the steep ocean-side cliffs near Guincho beach, between Cascais and Sintra.
 It boasted one Michelin star for 25 years, which it lost in 2008 for reasons unknown to me (Michelin stars certainly don’t say it all, and I rarely give much credence to them!).
 Porto Santa Maria is elegant, fine dining in an understated way.
-As you walk in this spacious, well-lit restaurant, fresh fish purchased from local fisherman are displayed before you against a stunning backdrop with a seemingly infinite view over the Atlantic.
+As you walk into this spacious, well-lit restaurant, fresh fish purchased from local fishermen are displayed before you against a stunning backdrop with a seemingly infinite view over the Atlantic.
 Book a table near the window, and get there around sunset for tear-jerkingly beautiful skies of orange, pink and purple.
 Order a glass of espumante and start with king crab or grilled prawns, served family-style.
-Ask for a gilthead bream (dourada) or snook (robalo) cooked ao sal for an oven-baked fish cooked whole under a layer of sea salt.
+Ask for a gilthead bream (dourada) or snook (robalo) baked in salt for an oven-baked fish cooked whole under a layer of sea salt.
 Seeing your server carve the fish out from under the hardened salt is spectacular.
 The fish will be moist and cooked to perfection, and surprisingly not particularly salty.
 The cherry on top: this restaurant has a 42-page wine list that will make any wine lover shake at the knees.

 In the end, you can’t go wrong with Portuguese fish.
-What I’ve offered is some of my favorites, but if you’re keen for a private tour based on your specific palate, drop us a line and let us craft a customized tour specifically for you!
+What I’ve offered are some of my favorites, but if you’re keen for a private tour based on your specific palate, drop us a line and let us craft a customized tour specifically for you!